jm18457/aws-certified-developer-associate-notes/README.md

 - **Atomic writes:** One user increase by 1, the other by 2.
 In the end by 3.
 - **S3 Patterns:** Large Object Pattern.
 Large data inserted into s3, then metadata returned to db.
 Client retrieves metadata to get s3.
 Indexing S3 Object metadata, s3 => lambda => dynamodb.
 - **Operations:** Table Cleanup: Drop + Recreate Table.
 Copying: AWS DataPipeline, Backup & Restore or Scan + Write.
 - **Security:** DMS to migrate to different db.
-Can launch local DyanmoDB.
+Can launch local DyamoDB.
 Global Tables.
 Security: VPC, KMS, TLS, IAM.

 ## Cognito